Introduction: Using Sun Tzu's Art of Business Strategy to Achieve Success

 How can Sun Tzu's 'The Art of War' be relevant to modern small businesses?

-• Despite its ancient origins, "The Art of War" provides timeless strategic insights applicable across various contexts, including business.
-Principles like understanding competitive landscapes, strategic planning, and leveraging strengths can help small businesses navigate complex markets and outmaneuver larger competitors.
+Despite its ancient origins, "The Art of War" provides timeless strategic insights applicable across various contexts, including business.
+Principles like understanding competitive landscapes, strategic planning, and leveraging strengths can help small businesses navigate complex markets and outmaneuver more significant competitors.

 What are some practical steps to apply the 'Know Your Enemy and Yourself' principle in a small business?